gaiusyu/Semlog/README.md

 1.pip install pytorch_pretrained_bert

-2.download data, and put the models into file "SaveFile&Output/modelsave/"

-3.Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.
+2.Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.

-4.Run "logparsers/*.py" to reproduce results of existing parsers
+3.Run "logparsers/*.py" to reproduce results of existing parsers

 The existing parser code reproduced in this paper relies on [LogPai](https://github.com/logpai).